nftperp/nftperp-sdk/README.md

 -   `side` direction of trade. _long_ or _short_.
 -   `margin` collateral amount. this is the amount you risk on liquidation.
 -   `notional` total value of position _margin x leverage_.
--   `mark price` nftperp's price of the asset.
+-   `mark price` nftperp's price of the amm.
--   `index price` actual price of the asset. _floor from marketplaces_.
+-   `index price` actual price of the amm. _floor from marketplaces_.
 -   `margin ratio` margin to notional ratio.
 -   `maintenance margin ratio` minimum margin ratio to be maintained to avoid liquidation.